Kilmainham Gaol Museum

 We look forward to welcoming you back to the Gaol when the current restrictions are lifted

 Kilmainham Gaol opened in 1796 as the new County Gaol for Dublin.
 It closed its doors in 1924.

 Today the building symbolises the tradition of militant and constitutional nationalism from the rebellion of 1798 to the Irish Civil War of 1922-23.
 Leaders of the rebellions of 1798, 1803, 1848,1867 and 1916 were detained and in some cases executed here.
 Many members of the Irish Republican movement during the Anglo-Irish War (1919-21) were also detained in Kilmainham Gaol, guarded by British troops.
 Names such as Henry Joy McCracken, Robert Emmet, Anne Devlin, Charles Stewart Parnell and the leaders of 1916 will always be associated with the building.
 It should not be forgotten however that, as a county gaol, Kilmainham held thousands of ordinary men, women and children.
 Their crimes ranged from petty offences such as stealing food to more serious crimes such as murder or rape.
 Convicts from many parts of Ireland were held here for long periods waiting to be transported to Australia.
 Kilmainham Gaol Museum is operated and managed by the Office of Public Works.

 Explore the Gaol through our series of Kilmainham Gaol on Lockdown videos.

 Learn more about the gaol’s political graffiti, walk through the basement, visit the prison yards and discover a hidden corridor.

-Cancellation tickets for the day will be released online every morning between 9:15am-9:30am.
 Please note that the online system is for use by individuals and not for group bookings.
 Please refer to our terms and conditions.
 Further information on tours, tickets and facilities can be found on Plan a Visit & Frequently Asked Questions.

 Educational School Visits